An efficient approach for solving stiff nonlinear boundary value problems: Numerical examples

+Initial slopes $u^{\prime}(0)$ corresponding to different values of $\lambda$ and calculated by different methods are presented in Tab. \ref{Table_initial_slopes}.
+The two rightmost columns of the table contain the slopes calculated by the SI-method with different values of step size $h.$ Comparing the results of the SI-method to those calculated by the other methods, we see that the order of approximation of the SI-method with respect to $h$ is very close to 2, which is coherent with Propositions \ref{Proposition_about_the_order_of_SI_single_shoothing_approximation} and \ref{Proposition_about_the_order_of_approximation_of_SI_multiple_shooting_method}.

-The order of the SI-method's error on $[u_{i^{\ast}}, 1]$ with respect to $h$ can be estimated empirically from Tab. \ref{Table_final_slopes} which contains values of $u^{\prime}(1)$ calculated by different methods for different values of $\lambda.$ The two rightmost columns of the table contain values of $u^{\prime}(1)$ calculated by the SI-method with different values of step size $h.$ Examining the table, we should keep in mind that the values calculated by other (than SI) methods are actually inverse to those approximated by the SI-method, i.e., roughly speaking, on the segment where derivative of the unknown function $u(x)$ gets bigger than $1$ the method approximates values of $x^{\prime}(u) = \frac{1}{u^{\prime}(x)}.$ Estimates of Theorem \ref{Main_theorem_about_approximation_of_IS_method} does not deal with the values presented in the Tab. \ref{Table_final_slopes} but with their inverse.
-Nevertheless, we still can see that the method's error is of order $2$ with respect to $h,$ just as it is predicted by the theorem.
-At the same time, it is worth mentioning that the scalar multiplier in front of $h^{2}$ (see \eqref{theorem_statement_about_x_prime_approximation}), on practice, can be of significantly lower magnitude.
+The order of the SI-method's error with respect to $h$ near the right boundary point can be estimated empirically from Tab. \ref{Table_final_slopes} which contains values of $u^{\prime}(1)$ calculated by different methods for different values of $\lambda.$ The two rightmost columns of the table contain values of $u^{\prime}(1)$ calculated by the SI-method with different values of step size $h.$ Examining the table, we should keep in mind that the values calculated by other (than SI) methods are actually inverse to those approximated by the SI-method, i.e. on the segment where derivative of the unknown function $u(x)$ gets bigger than $1$ the method approximates values of $x^{\prime}(u) = \frac{1}{u^{\prime}(x)}.$ Nevertheless, we still can see that the method's error is of order $2$ with respect to $h,$ just as it is predicted by Propositions \ref{Proposition_about_the_order_of_SI_single_shoothing_approximation} and \ref{Proposition_about_the_order_of_approximation_of_SI_multiple_shooting_method}.